-Be sure to switch off accessory lighting (not navigation lights) when underway.
-Use only factory-installed, low-intensity courtesy lighting while on the water.
+- Be sure to switch off show lighting and lighted accessories such as speakers (not navigation lights) when underway.
+Most states allow the use of underwater lighting while underway. - Use only factory-installed, low-intensity courtesy lighting or "mood" lighting when underway.